KLawso12/sorting_algorithms/readme.md

 - makefiles are odd
 - This setup allows for the change and addition of algorithms without needing to recompile everything
-- The idea of the layout is such that I can call my sorting algorithms writtin in C by using the Nim program
+- The idea of the layout is such that I can call my sorting algorithms written in C by using the Nim program